jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 We installed an extra package in the previous command: `babel-jest`.
 Thanks to this package, Jest will use our `.babelrc` file to better understand JSX and ES6.
 We install these two dependencies as development (`-D`) dependencies, as they are used only for testing purposes.

 By default, Jest looks for all files suffixed by `.spec.js` or `.test.js`.
 In current project, we have a `.test.js` suffixed file.
-So, no need of extra configuration.
+So, no need for extra configuration.
 Note that Jest also takes into account all files found in `__tests__` folders.

 To execute our tests, we may use: